 What is Autoclavable?

-Autoclavable items must be capable of withstanding high temperatures, moisture and pressure.
+Autoclavable items must be capable of withstanding high temperatures, moisture, and pressure.
 Manufacturers stipulate the items that can be safely treated and offer assistance in training in the use of the device.
-Instruments used in medical procedures such as surgical tools, implants, and drapes and linens or any instrument that has contact with human tissue or fluids need to be sterilized in an autoclave.
+Instruments used in medical procedures such as surgical tools, implants, drapes, and linens, or any instrument that has contact with human tissue or fluids need to be sterilized in an autoclave.
 In these cases, proper sterilization is necessary to avoid microbial contamination, which could lead to an infection.

 An autoclave is like any other piece of equipment and will require regular maintenance.
 For hospitals, this is a must since sterilization is vital to the health of patients.
 Autoclaves tend to get a tremendous amount of use and need to be checked regularly.
 Some manufacturers will include maintenance agreements for parts and labor in the purchasing contract.
-Regardless of the circumstances, maintenance and upkeep have to be part of the buying decision much like a car or home.
-Depending on the autoclave manufacturer, the costs per cycle, utility consumption and maintenance costs vary and should be evaluated in relationship to the total-cost-of-ownership.
-A very vital factor in the purchasing decision for medical facilities, aside from maintenance, is the cost of sterility assurance and monitoring products designed to provide critical information about the autoclave’s sterilization processes and measures the devices bioburden.
+Regardless of the circumstances, maintenance and upkeep have to be part of the buying decision, much like a car or home.
+Depending on the autoclave manufacturer, the costs per cycle, utility consumption, and maintenance costs vary and should be evaluated in relation to the total cost-of-ownership.
+A very vital factor in the purchasing decision for medical facilities, aside from maintenance, is the cost of sterility assurance and monitoring products designed to provide critical information about the autoclave’s sterilization processes and measure the device's bioburden.

-The specification for an industrial autoclave are well established prior to making the purchasing decision.
+The specification for an industrial autoclave is well established prior to making the purchasing decision.
 Design, function, and requirements are clearly defined before accepting bids.
-The negotiations in this case are between the engineers of the manufacturer and the purchasing company.
-What is needed is clearly outlined as well as manufacturer’s timeline for delivery.
+The negotiations, in this case, are between the engineers of the manufacturer and the purchasing company.
+What is needed is clearly outlined as well as the manufacturer’s timeline for delivery.